immunefi-team/Bounty_Boosts/Alchemix/31417 - [SC - Insight] Compound claiming transactions will revert if u....md

 # Compound claiming transactions will revert if users veALCX NFT token is expired

-Submitted on Sat May 18 2024 15:09:37 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 18th 2024 at 21:09:37 UTC by @savi0ur for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31417